 ReACTT provides assistance in several areas of research administration.
 ReACTT presents workshops and training sessions on a range of topics, including Sponsored Programs' processes, research administration, proposal development, and electronic technologies.
 ReACTT facilitates proposal development through personalized sessions with individual PIs and web-based tools providing institutional information, electronic forms and templates, and sponsor application packages and guides.
 The office identifies funding opportunities through database searches, e-mail alert services, and review of the literature and sponsor web sites.
-ReACTT disseminates funding opportunities and policy/regulatory updates through the Sponsored Programs web site and a newsletter.
-"Research News" is published 9 times yearly and contains information on electronic proposal preparation and submission, funding opportunities, regulatory and procedural changes affecting campus policies or processes, and news items related to university research.
-ReACTT manages Material Tranfer Agreements, which document the arrangements, terms, and conditions governing the exchange of certain chemical, biohazardous, or biological materials (including select agents) with other organizations.
+ReACTT disseminates funding opportunities and policy/regulatory updates through the Sponsored Programs web site and a "Research News" is published 9 times yearly and contains newsletter. information on electronic proposal preparation and submission, funding opportunities, regulatory and procedural changes affecting campus policies or procedure and news items related to university research.
+ReACTT manages Material Transfer Agreements, which document the arrangements, terms, and conditions governing the exchange of certain chemical, biohazardous, or biological materials (including select agents) with other organizations.
 Finally, ReACTT operates the quick copy shop for proposals and deliverables, and is the official repository for research project files and progress reports, pending submission to the campus library archives.

-Office of Sponsored Programs Date: 7/03 Source:
+Source: Office of Sponsored Programs.
+Date: 7/2003

-4.4.
-RESEARCH ADVISORY COUNCIL
+32. RESEARCH ADVISORY COUNCIL

 The Research Advisory Council is a group of faculty members, administrators, and students who form a representative cross-section of research-oriented personnel.
 They meet regularly to advise the Vice President for Research and Graduate Programs on the policies and procedures that support and expand the Georgia Tech research program.
 Members of the Council serve three-year terms with a rotation of four members per year.
-Advisory functions of this group have included developing the Institute patent policy, evaluating and prioritizing Institute-wide major research equipment and facilities, developing policies and recommendations relating to, and selecting recipients of research awards and seed grants, and other matters relating to development of the Institute's research program.
+Advisory functions of this group have included developing the Institute patent policy, evaluating and prioritizing Institute-wide major research equipment and facilities, developing policies and seed grants, and other matters relating to development of the Institute's research program.
 Members of the Council are selected by the Office of the Vice President for Research and Graduate Programs upon the recommendation of the academic deans and Director of the Georgia Tech Research Institute.

-Source: Office of the Vice Provost for Research and Graduate Studies
+Source: Office of the Vice Provost for Research and Graduate Studies.
+Date: 5/1

-4.5.
-GENERAL AND INDIRECT RESEARCH
+33. GENERAL AND INDIRECT RESEARCH